Gallaudet University: Academics

 Several programs and majors are offered at Gallaudet University.
 The five most popular majors are business, visual and performing arts, communication studies, physical education, and psychology.
 Gallaudet University offers thirty graduate programs in ten Departments as well as on-line and on-campus continuing education courses.
 Over 90 percent of the classes offered at Gallaudet University contain fewer than 20 students.
 The freshman retention rate at the university is 69–77 percent, the four-year graduation rate is 17–27 percent, and the six-year graduation rate is 43–53 percent (for freshmen entering 2008–2012).

-Classes are conducted in ASL with no spoken English, and curriculum materials are designed in both ASL and English.
 The classrooms are visually-oriented, and are organized around the philosophy of DeafSpace, such as all the desks arranged in a circle so that all students and teachers can see one another for discussions.
 If a professor needs to get the attention of the classroom, they will flash a light signal.